bgurtz/flutter_landing_page_with_contact/README.md

 This project has some really cool feature's for anyone that is learning Flutter.
 I would like to thank **Mahmud Ahsan** for making the video demonstrating the parts used in the making of the app.

-If you ' Cloane the Project ' and jsut want to edit it for your own use.
+If you ' Cloane the Project ' and just want to edit it for your own use.
 You will need to add the Url_Launcher from pub.dev to your ymal file.

 #### A few things that are covered in this Flutter project: